-The report is structured in three main parts.
-Firstly, chapter 2 provides an overview of the findings of the SCJS 2012/13: Main Findings and Recorded Crime in Scotland 2012-13, the latest year with data available for both sources.
+The following sections of this report are structured in three main parts.
+Chapter 2 provides an overview of the findings of the SCJS 2012/13: Main Findings and Recorded Crime in Scotland 2012-13, the latest consistent year for which data are available from both sources.
 Chapter 3 then considers the need for two main sources of national-level statistics of crime in Scotland and how comparisons can be made between them.
-This section outlines the strengths and weaknesses of each source, as well as the challenges in making direct comparisons.
-This section then outlines how comparisons can be made between the two sources using the comparable crime subset.
+This section outlines the strengths and limitations of each source, as well as the challenges in making direct comparisons.
+This section then goes on to outline how comparisons can be made between the two sources using the comparable crime subset.
 Finally, chapter 4 uses the comparable subset to present an analysis of the relationship between recorded crime and the SCJS.